This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Making Pasta Sauce

-You’ll transform your fresh garden tomatoes into rich, flavorful pasta sauce by selecting the right varieties, preparing them properly, and cooking them with essential herbs and seasonings.
+You’ll transform fresh garden tomatoes into rich, flavorful pasta sauce that beats any store-bought version.
+The process involves selecting the right tomatoes, preparing them properly, and cooking them down into a delicious base for countless meals.

 Choosing Fresh Tomatoes

-Choose paste varieties like Roma or San Marzano for their meaty texture and low moisture content.
+- Choose paste varieties – Roma and San Marzano offer meaty texture with less water

 Preparing Tomato Ingredients